Available in VPC.

 5. Mount information retention settings (fstab settings)

-To make the Linux server maintain the mount information after rebooting the server, add the volume information to the /etc/fstab
+To make the Linux server maintain the mount information after rebooting the server, add the volume information to the /etc/fstab file.

-file stores the volume information to be mounted when the server boots up.
+The /etc/fstab file stores the volume information to be mounted when the server boots up.
 When mounting NFS volume, you must set to NFS v3.

-, take the following steps to add the mount information to the /etc/fstab
+When the mount information of the NFS NAS volume is 10.00.00.00:/n0000000_volume1 and the server mount point is /mnt/nas, take the following steps to add the mount information to the /etc/fstab file.

 Open the

-file in the editor.vi /etc/fstab
+/etc/fstabfile in the editor.vi /etc/fstab -

 Press the [a] key in the editing page to enter

-mode and add the mount information of the volume.10.00.00.00:/n0000000_volume1 /mnt/nas nfs vers=3,defaults 0 0
+INSERTmode and add the mount information of the volume.10.00.00.00:/n0000000_volume1 /mnt/nas nfs vers=3,defaults 0 0- Editing page example

 # /etc/fstab # Created by anaconda on Mon Oct 12 19:30:22 2020 # # Accessible filesystems, by reference, are maintained under '/dev/disk' # See man pages fstab(5), findfs(8), mount(8) and/or blkid(8) for more info # UUID=79ec23f4-ea9a-4f2c-a2da-xxxxxxxxxxx / xfs defaults 0 0 # Add volume mount information ---------------------------------------- 10.00.00.00:/n0000000_volume1 /mnt/nas vers=3,defaults 0 0 # ------------------------------------------------------------- -- INSERT --